Docs

 format = "lcov"

-Any configuration option can be overridden via command line flags:
+Many configuration options can be overridden with command-line flags:

 # Use specific reporter